Guided tours in Jewish Amsterdam

 During this walking tour with Jeanette Loeb, you will discover the historical developments of the Jewish community.
 Although many of the places have been replaced with modern architecture, many still reveal examples of pre-war Jewish life.

-Synagogues in Amsterdam.
+Synagogues services in Amsterdam.